Tutorial | Image classification without code#

 Choose a pre-trained model#

 Dataiku provides three pre-trained neural networks that are widely used and considered industry standards.
-You can see all the models and choose one to use in the Design tab under Basic > Training > Model.
+You can see these choices in the Design tab under Basic > Training > Model.

 • EfficientNet B0: Efficiency-oriented